Exhibitor Rules & Regulations

 Exhibitors who plan to use an installation and dismantle firm other than the “official” contractor must complete the “Exhibitor Authorization Form for Independent Contractors” found in the Exhibitor Service Manual.

 25. Exhibitor Code of Conduct

-Each representative of an exhibiting company is expected to conduct himself/herself in a professional manner.
+Each representative of an exhibiting company is expected to conduct himself/herself in a professional manner (see AREMA Events Code of Conduct Policy).
 Although a spirit of friendly and honest competition is recognized as a valid business practice, the use of deceptive and/or unethical methods to obtain information and/or gain an advantage over a competitor is considered to be a violation of this Code of Conduct.
-Violation(s) of local and/or Federal laws can result in immediate suspension (without verbal warning) from the exposition.
+Violation(s) of local and/or Federal laws can result in immediate suspension (without verbal warning) from the Expo.

 26. Entering another Exhibiting Companies’ Booth

 Exhibitor personnel should not enter another exhibitor’s booth space without obtaining permission, nor should personnel block access to another booth.

 Smoking is not allowed in the Conference area or Exhibit Halls of the Hilton Anatole.